 Last winter when Chicago was chilled to its core thanks to the polar vortex, I spent quite a bit of time indoors.
 And what does one do to keep their mind occupied when going outside isn’t an option?
 Me?
 I watch Netflix.

-I watched 30 documentaries in a span of 90 days and then became convinced that due to the current state of the world, I should go live in a hut on an island somewhere in the South Pacific.
-I would live off the grid, I would spear my own fish & climb trees for coconuts.
+I watched 30 documentaries in a span of 90 days and then became convinced that due to the current state of the world, I would go live in a hut on an island somewhere in the South Pacific.
+I’d live off the grid, spear my own fish, and climb trees for coconuts.

 Luckily my more reasonable mind prevailed before I had bought my plane ticket and renounced my possessions.
 I decided that instead of hut-life, I would incorporate sustainability into my design practices and day-to-day living, and strive to positively influence the world around me.

 As evidenced by my near-hut existence, tackling a topic as multi-faceted as sustainability can be overwhelming.
 To help out, I’ve put together the following list of tips which will ease the lifestyle transition for readers who would like to begin reducing their carbon footprint.